lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 4.2.
 The default plot will have the r-band magnitude as a function of time.
+Click on the "hamburger" menu (three horizontal lines) and in the "results Layout" click on the double-arrow, and select "Tables coverage images charts" box.
+In the right-hand panel, click the "Active Chart" tab.
-Use the plot "Settings" function to add a scatter plot showing the phase angle as a function of time.
+Click on the "+" sign in the plot panel to add a scatter plot showing the phase angle as a function of time.
 For the x-axis, use ``midPointMjdTai - 60000``  to show more clearly the timescales between observations.

 4.3.
 As mentioned above, the simulated Solar System data does not include any time-varying features.